Walking from Kiyomizudera to Ginkakuji

 Nanzenji Temple

-After leaving Nanzenji and walking a little bit, we saw an entrance gate where people were taking photos of the early autumn colours.
+After leaving Nanzenji, we walked past an entrance gate and saw people taking photos of the early autumn colours.
 We popped in for a look.
-I think it was an entrance to Eikando Temple, though I’m not sure.
+It was the entrance to Eikan-do Temple which is famous for its autumn colours.

 Eikando

-We were then at the start (or end) of the Philosopher’s path, a narrow stone footpath following a canal.
+We were then at the start (or end) of the Philosopher’s Path, a narrow stone footpath following a canal.
 From here it was about a 2 km walk to Ginkakuji.
-The path was named after one of Japan’s famous philosopher’s followed it daily on his way to Kyoto University.
+The path was named after one of Japan’s famous philosophers who followed it daily on his way to Kyoto University.
 It is said that he would practise meditation during his walk along the path.
-At the beginning of our walk we were taken past the back of homes and in this area we saw a lot of cats.
+At the beginning of our walk, we were taken past the back of buildings and saw a lot of cats.

-However, the path was a great place to let Fletcher roam free.
-Along the way, he played peek-a-boo through the trees with a friendly woman walking on the other side.
-He also came across bright orange cones that we counted as he ran along touching each one.
+The Philosopher’s Path was a great place to let our toddler roam free.
+Along the way, he carried stones and played peek-a-boo through the trees with a friendly woman walking on the other side.
+He was also entertained by bright orange cones that we counted as he ran along touching each one.

-Once Fletcher had worn off enough energy we put him back in the stroller, which was now a lot harder to push as the path had turned to loose gravel.
-We decided we wouldn’t be missing much by getting off the path, so we walked along the parallel street.
+Once he had worn off enough energy we put him back in the stroller, which was now a lot harder to push as the path had turned to loose gravel.
+We decided we wouldn’t miss much by getting off the path, so we walked along the parallel street.

 We enjoyed looking at the houses and found it interesting to see the different cars.
 Most people in Japan drive small or even micro cars due to the narrow roads and limited space.
 While walking we noticed a few larger cars that didn’t fit in the garage.
 We found it amusing to see how some people had closed the garage door down to the car boot and stuffed blankets in between for protection.